dh-epfl-students/student-project-howtos/README.md

 - in case of doubt, ask your supervisors;

 **Structure:**
-You are free to structure your repository as you wish, but we advise to have:
+You are free to structure your repository as you wish, but we advise having:

 - a `notebooks` folder, for your working notebook;
-- a `lib` folder, in case you convert your notebook in scripts with a command line interface;
+- a `lib` folder, in case you convert your notebook to scripts with a command line interface;
-- a `report` folder, where you put the PDF and latex sources of your report;
+- a `report` folder, where you put the PDF and LaTex sources of your report;
 - a README, with the information specified below.